idaholab/fenix/doc/content/verification_validation_examples/plasma/lieberman.md

 # Lieberman Ion Wall Losses

-This benchmark case is based on the example presented in [!cite](lieberman1994principles), chapter 1, pages 26-27
+This benchmark case is based on the example presented in [!cite](lieberman1994principles), chapter 1, pages 26-27.
+This case presents some basic PIC simulation results from an unnamed finite difference based PIC code.

 ## Problem Description